Seremban–Port Dickson Highway

 The Seremban–Port Dickson Highway (SPDH; Lebuhraya Seremban–Port Dickson) is an expressway in Negeri Sembilan, Malaysia.
-It was built to shorten the travelling distance from Seremban to Port Dickson and acts as an alternative route for Federal Route 53 which has dangerous corners along the route.
+It was built to shorten the travelling distance from Seremban to Port Dickson and acts as an alternative route for Federal Route 53, which features dangerous corners along the route.
 The 23 km long expressway was opened to traffic in 1998 and the first concessionaries were Seremban–Port Dickson Highway (SPDH) Sdn Bhd (a member of Melewar Corporation Berhad).
 Today the expressway is a part of PLUS Expressways network.

 Route background

 The expressway shares its Kilometre Zero with the old Seremban–Port Dickson Road FT53; hence, the expressway begins at KM7 of Mambau Interchange near Seremban.